Solely Endorsed by the Democratic Party

 for Oakland

-The Race for Oakland City Council
+The Mission for Oakland

 Now more than ever, as Oaklanders are experiencing crises upon crises, we need bold solutions and leaders with the courage to fight them.